EiriasValar/FF4FE-Tracker/README.md

 - Enable the Crystal when under Owin:crystal and the requisite number of objectives are completed
 - Hide the Objectives section when no objectives are active
-- Do we still need the separate classicGiantObjective flag?

 # TOMAYBEDOs
 - Pull some types out of Location.elm, it's getting overloaded.
 Though they're